What you need to make your own pizza at home

 Choose the right temperature

-To make a crispy crust, preheat the oven to at least 450 degrees and pre-bake your crust for 7 minutes before adding your sauce, cheese and desired toppings.
-Then bake your assembled pizza for another 7 minutes or longer, removing it from the oven when the crust is golden brown and your cheese is melted.
+To make a crispy crust, preheat the oven to at least 450 degrees and pre-bake your crust for seven minutes before adding your sauce, cheese and desired toppings.
+Then bake your assembled pizza for another seven minutes or longer, removing it from the oven when the crust is golden brown and your cheese is melted.

 For a softer crust, preheat the oven to at least 400 degrees.
 Do not pre-bake your dough before adding your toppings, but rather spread your sauce, cheese and toppings directly onto your raw dough and insert into the oven.
 Bake for about 12 minutes or until your crust is golden brown and your cheese is melted.